melanieH-data/flight-delay-analysis/README.md

 ## Skills Demonstrated
 - R for statistical analysis
 - Hypothesis testing and regression
-- Data visualization in R
+- Data visualisation in R
 - Interpretation of airline performance metrics